oceanprotocol/pdr-backend/README.md

 4. Add release notes and any relevant information about the new release.
 5. Once everything is ready, click "Publish release."

-The CI will automatically build and publish a new Docker image with the release tag, making it available for installation and use.
+The CI/CD will automatically build and publish a new Docker image with the release tag, making it available for installation and use.

 ## Appendix: OLD backend quickstart